 - (4) Net income and earnings per common share excluding significant items reflect taxeffected adjustments related to such items.
-See Non-IFRS Measures on page 14 and the Selected Financial Information Excluding Significant items table on page 24.

-(5) Data includes the operating results of Results International Group LLP ("Results") since August 17, 2022, the operating results of Punter Southall Wealth Limited ("PSW") since May 31, 2022, the operating results of Intelligent Capital Holdings Limited ("ICL") since April 8, 2024, the operating results of Canaba Asset Management ("Cantab") since October 1, 2024, and the operating results of Canacocord Asset Management (International) Ltd. (formerly Brooks Macdonald Asset Management (International) Ltd.) ("BMI") since February 24, 2025.

-(6) For the quarter and fiscal year ended March 31, 2025, the effect of reflecting the Company's proportionate share of CGWM UK's earnings is anti-dilutive under IFRS and on an adjusted basis excluding significant items.
-As such, the diluted EPS and net income attributable to common shareholders under IFRS and on an adjusted basis excluding significant items.
-Company is proportionated by CGWM UK to determine net income attributable to CGGI shareholders. n.m.: not meaningful
+See Non-IFRS Measures on page 14 and the Selected Financial Information Excluding Significant Items table on page 24.
+(5) Data includes the operating results of Results International Group LLP ("Results") since August 17, 2022, the operating results of Punter Southall Wealth Limited ("PSW") since May 31, 2022, the operating results of Intelligent Capital Holdings Limited ("ICL") since April 8, 2024, the operating results of Canaco Asset Management ("Cantab") since October 1, 2024, and the operating results of Canaco and fiscal year ended March 31, 2025, the effect of reflecting the Company's proportionate share of CGWM UK's earnings is anti-dilutive under IFRS and on an adjusted basis excluding significant items(1).
+As such, the diluted EPS and net income attributable to common shareholders under IFRS and on an adjusted basis excluding significant items(1).
+As such, the diluted EPS and net income attributable to common shareholders under IFRS and on an adjusted basis excluding significant items(1).
+As such, the diluted EPS and net income attributable to common shareholders under IFRS and on an adjusted basis excluding significant items(1).
+As such, the diluted EPS and net income attributable to common shareholders under IFRS and on an adjusted basis excluding significant items(1). n.m.: not meaningful